Mexico says there's no agreement with DEA for new border enforcement collaboration

-MEXICO CITY (AP) — Mexico President Claudia Sheinbaum denied her administration had an agreement with the U.S. Drug Enforcement Administration Tuesday, a day after the U.S. agency announced “a major new initiative” to collaborate in the fight against drug cartels.
+MEXICO CITY (AP) — Mexico's president denied on Tuesday that her administration had an agreement with the U.S. Drug Enforcement Administration, a day after the U.S. agency announced “a major new initiative” to collaborate in the fight against drug cartels.

-Sheinbaum was referring to “Project Portero,” an effort announced Monday by the DEA, calling it a "flagship operation” against smuggling routes that move drugs, guns and money across the border.
+President Claudia Sheinbaum was referring to “Project Portero,” an effort announced Monday by the DEA, which called it a "flagship operation” against smuggling routes that move drugs, guns and money across the border.

-The U.S. embassy in Mexico and the DEA did not immediately respond to requests for comment.
+“The DEA put out a statement yesterday saying that there is an agreement with the Mexican government for an operation called Portero,” Sheinbaum said during her morning news briefing.

-Sheinbaum said the only thing happening was a workshop in Texas attended by four members of Mexico’s police force.
+Sheinbaum said the only thing that was happening was a workshop in Texas attended by four members of Mexico’s police force.

+Later, without addressing Sheinbaum’s criticism, the DEA said coordination with its Mexican counterparts on the training was “a significant step forward in advancing and strengthening law enforcement and intelligence sharing with partners regarding an issue that has positive implications on both sides of the border.”

-The visibly annoyed president made her comments just days after generally positive exchanges between the two governments following another extension to ward off threatened U.S. tariffs and another shipment of 26 drug cartel figures to the U.S. from Mexico.
+Mexico's visibly annoyed president made her comments just days after generally positive exchanges between the two governments following another extension to ward off threatened U.S. tariffs and another shipment of 26 drug cartel figures to the United States from Mexico.

-Mexico had seemed to be repairing the security relationship with the United States after six years of tension under Sheinbaum's predecessor, Andrés Manuel López Obrador, who had reined in DEA agents operating in Mexico and accused the agency of wholesale fabrication when it arrested Mexico's former defense secretary.
+Mexico had seemed to be repairing the security relationship with the U.S. after six years of tension under Sheinbaum's predecessor, Andrés Manuel López Obrador, who had reined in DEA agents operating in Mexico and accused the agency of wholesale fabrication when it arrested Mexico's former defense secretary.

-Sheinbaum's administration had taken a more aggressive stance toward pursuing Mexico's drug cartels and sent dozens of cartel figures sought by U.S. prosecutors to the United States.
+Sheinbaum's administration had taken a more aggressive stance toward pursuing Mexico's drug cartels and sent dozens of cartel figures sought by prosecutors to the U.S.

 Sheinbaum did say that members of her administration had been working for months with U.S. counterparts on a broader security agreement that was practically finished.
 She said that agreement was based on four principles her administration has stressed for months: sovereignty, mutual trust, territorial respect and coordination without subordination.